blablacar/dgr/README.md

 ### dgr vs acbuild

 acbuild is a command line tools to build ACIs.
-It is more flexible than Dockerfiles as it can be wrapped by other tools such as Makefiles but like Dockerfiles it doesn't provide a standard way of configuring the images. acbuild does not provide image dependencies during build nor builder dependencies.
+It is more flexible than Dockerfiles as it can be wrapped by other tools such as Makefiles but like Dockerfiles it doesn't provide a standard way of configuring the images.
+Also acbuild does not provide image dependencies during build nor builder dependencies.

 ## Commands